CU-ESIIL/HYR-SENSE/notebooks/neon-emit/README.md

 They demonstrate how to find spatially concurrent [NEON Directional Surface Reflectance Data](https://data.neonscience.org/data-products/DP3.30006.001) and EMIT data at the Niwot Ridge site, where HYR-SENSE participants will go for the 4th day of the workshop.

-[Setup instructions](https://github.com/bridgethass/VITALS/blob/main/setup/setup_instructions.md) are the same as for the VITAL repo.
+[Setup instructions](https://github.com/bridgethass/VITALS/blob/main/setup/setup_instructions.md) are the same as for the VITALS repo.
+These notebooks should work with the HYR-SENSE workshop environment.